remotion-dev/remotion/packages/docs/docs/lambda-changelog.md

 1. Redeploy your function: `npx remotion lambda functions deploy`
 1. Migrate according to the changelog below:

+## September 6th, 2021

+Version hash: `XXX`

+- Added more font families to support Arabic, Devanagari, Hebrew, Tamil, Thai scripts.
+- Added input props to the render metadata that gets persisted for each render to help debugging.

 ## August 6th, 2021

 Version hash: `2.3.0-alpha.0d814aad`